Mauna Kea Volcano | Dr John Seach

 Big Island, Hawaii

-Mauna Kea is the second highest volcano in the Pacific.
-It is a dormant volcano with a small possibility of eruptions in the future.
-Eighty percent of people who summit Mauna Kea suffer from altitude illness, due to rapid ascent from sea level.
+Mauna Kea is the second highest volcano in the Pacific and the tallest mountain on Earth when measured from its seafloor base (>10,000 m).
+It is a dormant volcano with a small possibility of future eruptions.
+Eighty percent of people who summit Mauna Kea suffer from altitude illness due to rapid ascent from sea level.

 The irregular topography of the upper slopes of Mauna Kea contrasts with the smoother profile of Mauna Loa volcano.